nleloc/mbbpatch-fork/README.md

 # MBCPApp Patcher for MB Bank

-Lightweight **AI-free, humanity** free and open source tool for patching MB Bank (Android) app with Flutter framework (v6.4.0+) for rooted user. mostly written in Bash, made possible by @cuynu and community.
+Lightweight **AI-free, humanity** open source tool for patching MB Bank (Android) app with Flutter framework (v6.4.0+) for rooted user (or ROMs with bulit-in CorePatch). mostly written in Bash, made possible by @cuynu and community in Vietnam.

+- If you are looking pre-bulit app, here : [MBCP Releases](http://cuynutt.ddns.net/mbcp/mbbpatch/releases) | [Install guide](http://cuynutt.ddns.net/mbcp/info/wiki/mbcpinstall_en.-)
-- Licensed as MIT License : [View license.](https://git.disroot.org/mbcp/mbbpatch/src/branch/mbflutter/LICENSE)
+- Licensed as MIT License : [View license on Disroot](https://git.disroot.org/mbcp/mbbpatch/src/branch/mbflutter/LICENSE) | [View license on Selfhosted](http://cuynutt.ddns.net/mbcp/mbbpatch/src/branch/mbflutter/LICENSE)

+## Introduction
+- This project was made to remove or limit annoying features & root detection & accessibility detection that implemented by the development team of "MB Bank" Android app with additional features such as custom themes ability,etc. **It's not PoC (Proof of Concept) project at all.**.
+- [MBCP](https://t.me/mbbpatch_eng) are closed source before, and many people don't like it because concern about privacy & security issues.
+- In order to support community and allow other devs to improve the project, I spend days to rewritten `MBCP` patches in Bash and open source it so you can patch yourself from original app on (Bare metal, not WSL) Linux environment
+- Note : MBCP are "MBBank CorePatch" but shorter and `MBCP` / `MBCPApp` are the same thing as `MBCP`.

 ## DISCLAIMER
-I'm not responsible for any illegal action if criminal abuse this patch to do illegal things, since it's originally made for technical or well-known users only and not criminal.
+I'm not responsible for any illegal action if someone abuse this patch to do illegal things, since it's originally made for technical or well-known users only.

-## Introduction
-- This project was made to remove or limit annoying features & root detection & accessibility detection that implemented by the development team of "MB Bank" Android app with additional features such as custom themes ability,etc. **It's not PoC project**.
-- It's won't meet FOSS requirements due to contains some proprietary smali code (for example: Hide VTAP patch)
-- [MBCP](https://t.me/mbbpatch) are closed source before, and many people don't like it cuz worry about security & privacy issues.
-- In order to support community and also satisfy my mindset, I spend days to rewritten `MBCP` patches in Bash and open source it so you can patch yourself from original app on (Bare metal, not WSL) Linux environment
-- Note : MBCP are "MBBank CorePatch" but shorter and `MBCP` or `MBCPApp` are the same thing as `MBCP`.

 ## Documentation